Emilia Dilke: Early life and family

-She became a contributor to the Saturday Review in 1864 and subsequently was for many years fine-art critic of the Academy and from 1873 its art editor, and she published in numerous other journals in Britain and France.
+Dilke initially wrote as a historicist on the philosophy of art, then became a contributor to the Saturday Review in 1864.
+She was subsequently and for many years a fine-art critic in the Academy periodical and from 1873 to 1883 was appointed as art editor.
+She also published in numerous other journals in Britain and France, such as the Westminster Review.

 In addition to numerous signed and unsigned essays, and her major works of art history, she wrote essays on French politics and on women's trade unionism and women's work.
 She also published two volumes of supernatural short stories (a third part-volume appeared posthumously).

-She was involved with the Women's Protective and Provident League, later the Women's Trade Union League (WTUL), from near its inception in 1874 and she served as President of the WTUL for many years until her death.
+She was involved with the Women's Protective and Provident League, founded by Emma Paterson and later known as the Women's Trade Union League (WTUL), from near its inception in 1874.
+She served as President of the WTUL from 1886 until her death in 1904.
+She supported protective legislation for women.

+Dilke was also active in the campaign for women's suffrage.
+She is known to have attended an early women's suffrage meeting at Albert Hall in London, sitting with Millicent Fawcett and Harriet Grote, and became secretary of the Oxford branch of the National Society for Women's Suffrage.

-Her niece, Gertrude Tuckwell (daughter of her sister Rosa and brother-in-law the Reverend William Tuckwell) worked with her closely in her feminist and trade unionist activities, later becoming the first woman magistrate in London in 1919.
+Her niece and friend, Gertrude Tuckwell (daughter of her sister Rosa and brother-in-law the Reverend William Tuckwell) worked with her closely in her feminist and trade unionist activities, later becoming the first woman magistrate in London in 1919.